 Vintage pictures retain a charm of their own.
 They evoke a feeling of nostalgia.
-Over the last few years, I have published a few vintage pictures of Jaipur in this blog.
+Over the last few years, I have shared a few vintage pictures of Jaipur in this blog.
 In my series – Jaipur Then & Now, I shared the transition over a period of 100-150 years through pictures; a set of the current and old pictures shot from the same angle and location.
+Another blog focuses on old pictures of Jaipur; read Vintage pictures of Jaipur.
 Most old pictures of Jaipur were clicked by the leading photographers of the 19th and 20th centuries.
 Some of them were Samuel Bourne of Bourne & Shepherd, Gobindram Oodeyram Studio, Raja Deen Dayal, and Martin Hurlimann.
-Allow me to share the least familiar fact about Jaipur.
-One of the kings of the Jaipur court – Maharajah Sawai Ram Singh II (1835-1880 AD) enjoyed a keen interest in photography.
-He remains the sole Jaipur king to document 19th-century Jaipur.
+Maharajah Sawai Ram Singh II’s photography is one of the least known facts of Jaipur.
+He was one of the kings of Jaipur and ruled from 1835-to 1880 AD.
+He had a keen interest in photography and remains the sole Jaipur king to document 19th-century Jaipur.

 His photographic collection includes several glass plate negatives that escaped the attention of the world and many of these were discovered as late as the 1980s.
 It is believed that a collection of close to 2000 negatives were found in Tasveerkhana (photography room) of Jaipur City Palace.

 A considerable number of Maharajah Sawai Ram Singh II’s pictures have women as a subject.
 Information by way of the names of the subjects is unavailable.
 A variety of theories have been proposed to solve the theory.
 Some say these were mistresses or concubines, others propose these were probably royal ladies.
 The most befitting theory is they were dancers.
 Maharajah Sawai Ram Singh II established a theatre in Jaipur – Ram Prakash Theatre.
 Dance and theatre shows were held here on a frequent basis.
 Time and again, outstation performers visited Jaipur.
-Ram Prakash Theatre was the first cinema hall in Jaipur.
-It was started in 1879 AD.
-It is a reasonable probability that the subject of these portraits represents performers and dancers.
+Ram Prakash Theatre was the first cinema hall in Jaipur and started in 1879 AD.
+It is a reasonable probability that the subject of these portraits represents performers and dancers from Ram Prakash Theatre.
 Their clothes don’t depict a royal connection.

 The woman in the following picture is wearing Sari in a style that was not prevalent in this region.

-Many social historians consider this a considerable feat because women in those times used to live in the Purdah system and Maharajah’s interest to photograph them shows he did not belong to the old school that advocated the Purdah system for women.
+Many social historians consider this a considerable feat because women in those times used to live in the Purdah system.
+Maharajah’s interest to photograph them shows he did not belong to the old school advocating the Purdah system for women.

 There are many pictures of the visiting dignitaries, especially the Europeans or British.
 Jaipur state had entered into a treaty with the British (India was under British colonial rule.) which allowed the king to govern in lieu of revenue sharing.
 Therefore, a British political agent would oversee the affairs of the state.
 There are many pictures of Europeans and nobles from other Indian states.
 One of the most prominent people he photographed was King Edward Albert, Prince of Wales in Jaipur during his visit to India in 1875-76.

 Featured in the following picture are European men at a hunting party.
 Hunting was a popular sport among the ruling British and the royalty would often organize hunting parties for their visiting guests.
-You can read more on hunting in Shikaar Bagh
+A couple of buildings built by the royalty for hunting excursions provide good evidence to corroborate this.
+Read more in Hunting lodge in Jhalana.
+You can also read more on the history of hunting excursions in Shikaar Bagh

 The three young British girls at the Residency (the residence of a British political agent in Jaipur.)